 Low Cost Spay & Neuter – Performed to the Highest Standards in Southern California

 With years of experience, our staff and physicians understand the impact of spaying and neutering upon the cat and dog population, along with the direct risks to your individual pet.
 Our primary intention is improved well-being of the entire domestic pet population.
 We routinely reflect our care by our compassion, helping pets improve and maintain their health—and all while providing affordable care for all pet owners.
-Learn more about our Southern California spay and neuter treatment plans by contacting us today.
+Learn more about our Los Angeles spay and neuter treatment plans by contacting us today.

 Affordable Animal Hospital

 1040 S. Long Beach Blvd.
 Compton, CA 90221